paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-401-general-provisions.md

 Pub.
 L. 112–95, title VIII, § 814, Feb.
 14, 2012, 126 Stat.
 125, provided that: “When drafting contract proposals for training facilities under the general contracting authority of the Federal Aviation Administration, the Administrator of the Federal Aviation Administration shall ensure— “(1) the proposal is drafted so that all parties can fairly compete; and “(2) the proposal takes into consideration the most cost-effective location, accessibility, and services options.”

 #### FAA Evaluation of Long-Term Capital Leasing
 Pub.
 L. 106–181, title VII, § 704, Apr.
 5, 2000, 114 Stat.
-157, provided that: “(a) In General.—The Administrator [of the Federal Aviation Administration] may carry out a pilot program in fiscal years 2001 through 2003 to test and evaluate the benefits of long-term contracts for the leasing of aviation equipment and facilities. “(b) Period of Contracts.—Notwithstanding any other provision of law, the Administrator may enter into a contract under the program to lease aviation equipment or facilities for a period of greater than 5 years. “(c) Number of Contracts.—The Administrator may not enter into more that [than] 10 contracts under the program. “(d) Types of Contracts.—The contracts to be evaluated under the program may include contracts for telecommunication services that are provided through the use of a satellite, requirements related to oceanic and air traffic control, air-to-ground radio communications, and air traffic control tower construction.”
+157, authorized the Administrator of the Federal Aviation Administration to carry out a pilot program in fiscal years 2001 through 2003 to test and evaluate the benefits of long-term contracts for the leasing of aviation equipment and facilities and to enter into certain types of contracts for this purpose.

 #### Assessment of Acquisition Management System
 Pub.
 L. 104–264, title II, § 251, Oct.
 9, 1996, 110 Stat.
 3236, provided that: “Not later than April 1, 1999, the Administrator [of the Federal Aviation Administration] shall employ outside experts to provide an independent evaluation of the effectiveness of the Administration’s [Federal Aviation Administration] acquisition management system within 3 months after such date.
 The Administrator shall transmit a copy of the evaluation to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.”